Toon Boom

 Toon Boom Animation Inc., also known as Toon Boom, is a Canadian software company founded in 1994 and based in Montreal, Quebec.
 It specializes in the development and production of animation and storyboarding software for film, television, the Web, video games, mobile devices, training and education.

-Its software like Toon Boom Harmony is used in many countries.
-It was awarded the Primetime Engineering Emmy Awards in 2005 and 2012.
+Its software, including Toon Boom Harmony, has been used globally and received Primetime Engineering Emmy Awards in 2005 and 2012.